Al-vallon/Al-vallon/README.md

 </p>

-- 🌱 I’m currently learning javascript **javascript & VueJS, react, nodeJS...**
+- 🌱 I’m currently learning **javascript & VueJS, react, nodeJS...**

 - 👯 I’m looking to collaborate on nothing but i'll focus on JAVASCRIPT. **nothing but i'll focus on JAVASCRIPT.**